Lesterpaintstheworld/terminal-velocity/evaluation_report.md

 ## Target Changes
 - **Files to Modify**:
   - `evaluation_report.md`: Create a new section detailing the findings from the analysis, focusing on how these interactions influence their character arcs and the broader narrative.
+  - **Expected Changes**: Update performance metrics to reflect any improvements in communication reliability post-adjustments.
 - **Nature of Expected Changes**: Add insights and implications derived from the interaction analysis, ensuring clarity and relevance to the overall themes of AI rights and economic policy.
 - **Files to Modify**:
   - `evaluation.md`